thewtex/thesis/introduction/background_and_significance.rst

 for each image.
 Furthermore, radial and circumferential directions are not very meaningful when dealing with the structure of a complex plaque as opposed to a healthy artery.
-Most importantly, it remains to be determined if registration and displacement compensation techniques are significantly effective for the significant motion that occurs *in vivo*.
+Most importantly, it remains to be determined if registration and displacement compensation techniques are effective for the significant motion that occurs *in vivo*.

 Even though strain imaging holds much promise in the detection of vulnerable